DylanAKing/OpenVPN-Installer/README.md

     - LAN ip addresses of both systems

-    - Identity of the network interface to use on the Server System(ex: en0, eth0, ens18,...)
+    - Identity of the network interface to use on the Server System (ex: en0, eth0, ens18,...)

 Script Dependencies:

-    - EasyRSA v3.0.0+ (script was built using v3.0.6, but should be backward compatible to atleast v3.0.0)
+    - easy-rsa ((v3.0.0+) script was built using v3.0.6, but should be backward compatible to atleast v3.0.0)

+    - openvpn

-    - Sudo
+    - sudo

     - ufw

     - gzip

-    - SSH
+    - ssh

 ## Installation Instructions